reuk/wayverb/docs_source/introduction.md

 It combines several simulation techniques, providing an adjustable balance between speed and accuracy.
-It is also free to download, can be run immediately on commodity hardware, and the source can be used and extended under the terms of the GNU GPL license.
+It is also free to download, can be run immediately on commodity hardware, and the source code can be used and extended under the terms of the GNU GPL license.

 This thesis will begin by examining common methods of room simulation and the software which implements these methods, explaining why particular techniques